IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 Ensure that your IBM Cloud account is using the ```ITZ-VMWARE``` account that you were invited to as part of the prerequisite setup for this hands-on material.

-3. You can switch to ```ITZ-VMWARE``` by clicking the drop-down selector in the top-right corner of the IBM Cloud interface, as shown in the screenshot below.
+3. Switch to your personal IBM Cloud account, or an account that you have permission to charge billable expenses to, by clicking the drop-down selector in the top-right corner of the IBM Cloud interface, as shown in the screenshot below.

 ![](_attachments/shared-provisioning-2.png)

-!!! warning "WARNING"
-    If you continue with the following instructions using your _personal_ IBM Cloud account, there is a risk that your account (and credit card associated with that personal account) will be billed for provisioning a VMware Solutions deployment.
-To avoid any unwanted charges, ensure that your account is switched to ```ITZ-VMWARE``` before continuing.

 With your account properly set, you can proceed with configuration and setup of a VMware Shared plan.
 There are four platforms currently provided for VMware on IBM Cloud: ```VMware Shared```, ```VMware as a Service```, ```VMware vSphere```, and ```VMware vCenter Server```.
 For the purposes of this module, you will be configuring and provisioning a ```VMware Shared``` platform.